One of the world's most accredited stem cell banks

 Good distribution practice (GDP) is the standard that a medicines distributor must meet to ensure the quality and integrity of medical products for human use.

 - Stored in the right conditions at all times, including during transportation

 - Meet the requirements of the Guidelines on Good Distribution Practice of Medicinal Products for Huma Use (2013/C 343/01) of the European Commission

 - Meet the requirements of the European GMP Part II (Basic Requirements for Active Substances used as Starting Materials) and GMP Part IV

 - Held since 2013

-- Certification of GMP compliance for manufacturing, testing and quality assurance of cell treatment products
+- Certification of GDP compliance for storage, Import and export medicinal products

 Who are Cyber Essentials?

 Cyber Essentials is a Government-backed, industry supported scheme independently verified by a qualified assessor.
 The scheme focuses on the following five key areas: